Chen-Yuan-Lai/FalconEye/README.md

    | Email           | a186235@gmail.com |
    | Password        | 1234              |

+   - you can look some example issues and dashboard in the account.
+   - Trying to install the [example project](https://github.com/Chen-Yuan-Lai/targetProject) and experience how FalconEye capturing errors.
-   you can look some example issues and dashboard in the account.
-If you want to capture errors by yourself, following steps below.
+   - If you want to capture errors by yourself, following steps below.

 2. Create a project on projects page, and: